-I worked in a farm when I was 13 years old and earned in those days $5 per hour.
+I worked on a farm when I was 13 years old and earned in those days $5 per hour.
 Later I worked in the Post Office and earned $20 per hour.
-Finally my first job in the watch business was in 1975 where I earned $60,000 per year.
+Finally, my first job in the watch business was in 1975 where I earned $60,000 per year.

 If you were not in racing, what job do you think you would be doing?

 I would be a farmer and sell my cheese and milk.
 They would be the best in the world.